arturhoo/sns-twilio/README.md

 The python requirements are specified in `requirements.txt`. **Special attetion must be paid to M2Crypto**, as it should be manually built on Ubuntu 12.04, [there is a script that can be used](https://github.com/arturhoo/sns-twilio/wiki/M2Crypto-on-Ubuntu-12.04).

-There should be a `tmp` folder (the SQLite3 DB will sit there) and a `local_settings.py` file.
+A `local_settings.py` file must exist.
 Here is how it should be populated:

 ```python
 # Twilio settings